GuillaumeMilan/yt-reader/README.md

 Pre Beta | Youtube navigator available | Nov.
 15 2017
 Beta | Introdution of playlist  | Nov.
 25 2017
 Realease | Audio player and navigator fully available | Dec.
 24 2017

+# Known bug

+## Player unable to display video and open it

+**Symptoms:** Some times, you may be unable to watch the video.
+All seems to go well, but if you start the video, the screen stays white.
+This error, might be due of the python-vlc lib.
+**Correction:**For the moment the best way is to open the video in VLC and accept the certificate for ever.
+I am working on an automatic fix.